DominickW-C/tetris/README.md

 one of the things I really like about this project is how I made the objects for blocks. it was very organized and making each block seperate made clearing lines and creating shapes super easy.

+scoring goes by the NES version of the game, with currently no extra points for hard dropping and soft dropping. may or may not add in the future.

 CURRENTLY NOT FINISHED, CHECK TO DO FOR CURRENT KNOWN BUGS AND WHAT FEATURES I NEED TO DO NEXT